charlyalizadeh/ESILV_ADSA_Problem/README.md

 * [ ] Document the code
 * [X] Add `requirements.txt`
 * [ ] Restructure the ADSAApp class into multiple smaller classes
-* [ ] List and propose to display all the Hamilton path
+* [X] Propose to choose the start and the end for the Hamilton path
 * [ ] Add some bonus features
 * [ ] Change some bad variable name